rich menga books search contact

 Above: This one really got me.
 It's an actual Ames shopping cart.
 It's still there and completely rusted.
 Incredible.

-This is indicative of how most things are treated in Nowheresville, USA where I grew up.
+This is indicative of how most things are treated in Nowheresville, USA.

-Where I live in Tampa this doesn't happen.
+This doesn't happen where I live now.
 If a business goes under, the building that's there is sold and rebuilt or destroyed and rebuilt where new business can come in.

 But not in Dayville.